emissary-ingress/emissary/reference/circuit-breakers.md

   max_retries: 3
 ```

-Circuit breaker metrics are exposed in statsd.
+Circuit breaker metrics are exposed in StatsD.
 For more information about the specific statistics, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/circuit_breaking.html).